 Home » Under Secretary for Arms Control and International Security » Bureau of International Security and Nonproliferation (ISN) » Office of Weapons of Mass Destruction Terrorism (ISN/WMDT) » The Global Initiative To Combat Nuclear Terrorism

 The Global Initiative to Combat Nuclear Terrorism (GICNT) is an international partnership of 85 nations and four official observers who are committed to working individually and collectively to implement a set of shared nuclear security principles.
 The mission of the GICNT is to strengthen global capacity to prevent, detect, and respond to nuclear terrorism by conducting multilateral activities that strengthen the plans, policies, procedures, and interoperability of partner nations.
-The United States and Russia serve as Co-Chairs of the GICNT, and Spain serves as Coordinator of the Implementation and Assessment Group (IAG).
+The United States and Russia serve as Co-Chairs of the GICNT, and the Republic of Korea serves as Coordinator of the Implementation and Assessment Group.

 To date, GICNT partners have conducted over 50 multilateral activities and seven senior-level meetings in support of these nuclear security objectives.
 The GICNT is open to nations that share in its common goals and are actively committed to combating nuclear terrorism on a determined and systematic basis.

 Fact Sheet: Global Initiative to Combat Nuclear Terrorism